-- a) Providing an objective and independent appraisal of all the Company's activities, financial, operational and others; - b) Giving assurance to the BoD on all control arrangements; - c) Assisting the BoD of the Company by evaluating and reporting to them on the effectiveness of the controls for which they are responsible and issuing of recommendations and suggestions; - d) Keeping records and books with regards to the internal audit work performed; - e) Establishing, implementing and maintaining an audit plan to examine and evaluate the adequacy and effectiveness of the Company's systems, internal control mechanisms and arrangements; and f) Submitting, at least once a year, and no later than four months after the end of the calendar year under review, a report to the Senior Management and the BoD with the findings of the Internal Auditor.
+- Providing an objective and independent appraisal of all the Company's activities, financial, operational and others. - Giving assurance to the BoD on all control arrangements. - Assisting the BoD by evaluating and reporting to its members on the effectiveness of the controls for which they are responsible and by issuing recommendations.

+- Keeping records and books with regards to the internal audit work performed. - Establishing, implementing and maintaining an audit plan to examine and evaluate the adequacy and effectiveness of the Company's systems, internal control mechanisms and arrangements, and - Submitting, at least once a year, and no later than four months after the end of the calendar year under review, a report to the Senior Management and the BoD with the findings of the Internal Audit review.

-2.1.5 Compliance Function
+2.6 Compliance Function